NLeSC/boatswain/README.rst

 =========
 Boatswain is a simple build system for docker images.

-It is especially usefull when you have multiple docker images that depend on each other.
+It is especially useful when you have multiple docker images that depend on each other.